 History is full of butterfly effects.
 The first voyage of the Dutch to China is no exception, thanks to the Portuguese.

 As a result, the supply of spices to Amsterdam came to a halt.
-Driven by the love for spice and money (and probably also adventurous spirits of the Age of Discovery), the Dutch decided to find their own way to Asia, with China as one of the top destinations.
+Driven by the love for spice and money (and probably also the adventurous spirit of the Age of Discovery), the Dutch decided to find their own way to Asia, with China as one of the top destinations.

 But why China?
-The tremendous fascination for the Chinese could be credited to two men who both had sailed to Asia while in service of the Portuguese: Jan Huygen van Linschoten and Dirck Gerritszoon Pomp.
+The tremendous fascination for the Chinese can (at least partially) be credited to two men who sailed to Asia while in service of the Portuguese: Jan Huygen van Linschoten and Dirck Gerritszoon Pomp.

-Nevertheless, it sang praises of the Chinese goods, spurring the Dutch’s interest in the Far East.
+Nevertheless, it sang praises of the Chinese goods, spurring the Dutch interest in the Far East.

-The barter of Chinese silk for Japanese silver, in particular, yielded treasures: the Portuguese situated in Macau would stock up on Chinese silk and gold, which were in high demand in Japan, and exchange them for cheap silver in Nagasaki, then return to China to turn the silver into silk and porcelain for Europe.
+The barter of Chinese silk for Japanese silver yielded particularly great treasures.
+The Portuguese situated in Macau would stock up on Chinese silk and gold (which were in high demand in Japan) and exchange them for cheap silver in Nagasaki before returning to China to trade the silver for silk and porcelain to bring back to Europe.

 Finding the way

 Seeing that the Portuguese were under Spanish rule and the Dutch were at war with Spain at the time, the Dutch wisely chose to avoid the Portuguese routes and find their own way to Asia.

 It took some failed attempts, including the famous “Nova Zembla” incident where a crew tried to go through the Arctic but got stuck due to sea ice.
 Their story lives on in Dutch national history as an example of perseverance and heroism.